yiqian-wang/octSegmentation/README.md

 2-D
 -----

-1) run useExampleScan2D.m to obtain a segmentation for the circular scan that is included in the package
+1) run useExampleScan2D.m *(couldn't find this in the original repo)* to obtain a segmentation for the circular scan that is included in the package
 2) run octGUI: Load the matfile circularScan.mat (datafiles/exampleScans) and the model file (datafiles/modelFiles) and run the model by clicking on 'Segment'